jameslawson/device-driver/README.md

 Setting up Centos 6 with Virtual Box on OSX:

-- **Create the Guest Image** Download the Centos 6 (minimal) ISO.
+- **Create the Guest Image**: Download the Centos 6 (minimal) ISO.
 Install Virtual Box and create a Centos 6 virutal machine using default settings.
 During the setup, take note of the passport you chose for `root` as you'll need it later for ssh and scp commands.
 I avoided using Centos 7 because this use v3 of the Linux Kernel most books/literature about kernel development were written for v2 (and this is the kernel version Centos v6 uses)
-- **Connect the Guest to the Internet** Ensure *Connect Network Adapter* is enabled.
+- **Connect the Guest to the Internet**: Ensure *Connect Network Adapter* is enabled.
 By default, Centos 6 does not connect the `eth` interfaces by default.
 So when you run `ifconfig` you'll only see the loopback interface.
 To fix this, modify (or create) `/etc/sysconfig/network-scripts/ifcfg-eth0` so that it contains at minimum the following:
   ```
   DEVICE="eth0"
   ONBOOT="yes"